Slaughter Slough

-Slaughter Slough is a wetland in southwestern Minnesota, United States, so named for being the site of the Lake Shetek Massacre during the Dakota War of 1862.
+Slaughter Slough is a wetland in southwestern Minnesota, named for being the site of the Lake Shetek Massacre during the Dakota War of 1862.
 It is located in Murray County east of Lake Shetek.
-On August 20, 1862, about 40 Dakota men attacked the Euro-American settlers living nearby, killing 15 and taking a dozen women and children captive.
-21 settlers escaped or survived the attack and made difficult journeys across the prairie to safety.
-A band of pacifist Dakota later ransomed the eight surviving captives, who were reunited with their families.
+On August 20, 1862, about 25-30 Sisseton warriors and women led by Chief Lean Bear of the Sleepy-Eye band attacked the Euro-American settlers living nearby, killing 15 and taking 3 women and 8 children captive.
+21 settlers escaped and made difficult treks across the prairie to safety.

 Today the site is managed by the U.S. Fish and Wildlife Service as Slaughter Slough Waterfowl Production Area, a component of the Windom Wetland Management District.
 It is developed with interpretive signage, a short trail, and a memorial.

 The Lake Shetek settlement

 About 50 Euro-American settlers from perhaps a dozen families were living along the east shore of Lake Shetek in August 1862.
 They were quite isolated, 40 mi from the nearest settlement and even farther from any sizeable town; it was over 60 mi east to New Ulm or 70 mi southwest to Sioux Falls.

 The first homesteaders arrived in 1855.
 By 1862 at least 9 families had cabins spread along 5 mi of lakeshore.
 Listed roughly north to south they were the Meyers, the Hurds, the Kochs, the Irelands, the Eastlicks, the Duleys, the Smiths, the Wrights, and the Everetts.
 There were also a few single men.

-The settlers interacted and traded with the local Dakota people.
-Some even spoke the Dakota language passably.
+Prior to the hostilities the settlers had traded with the local eastern Dakota people.
+Some spoke the Dakota language passably.

 The Dakota

 The growing Euro-American population, however, was making it increasingly difficult for the easternmost Dakota people to pursue their traditional lifestyle.
 Resettlement on reservations, treaty violations by the United States, and late or unfair annuity payments by Indian agents caused increasing hunger and hardship among the Dakota.
 Pushed to the breaking point, a council of Dakota leaders decided to wage war on the whites on August 17, 1862.

 The declaration of war reached White Lodge and Lean Grizzly Bear, the chiefs of two bands living northwest of Lake Shetek.
-Their villages were Sisseton Dakota, a sub-tribe still living beyond the frontier that had not been signatory to any treaties with the United States.
-About 40 warriors and at least a few women set out to help combat white encroachment on their land.
+Their villages were Sisseton Dakota, a sub-tribe still living outside the reservation.
+They had not been signatory to any treaties with the United States.
+About 40 warriors and a few women set out to remove "white" encroachment on their land.
 A third Sisseton band, headed by Old Pawn, was camped near the Wrights' cabin at the south end of the Lake Shetek settlement.